suchkow/suchkow.github.io/_pages/topics.md

 ---
-title: "Tags"
+title: "Topics"
-description: "All of my blog posts sorted by tag"
+description: "Ech of my articles has one or more topic."
-permalink: /blog/tags
+permalink: /blog/topics
 ---

 {% include search.html %}